Twigonometry/IsabelleDSL/README.md

 If you do not specify a `ROOT` file, the script will attempt to create one for you.
 If you do, it must have an `export_files` statement in it, and import `HOL-Library`.
 See [ROOT.example](./ROOT.example) for an example `ROOT` file structure.

-A boilerplate file must be supplied, and the `SESSIONS[]` placeholder indicates where all sessions will be inserted.
+A boilerplate file must be supplied, and the `SESSIONS(your code here)SESSIONS` placeholder indicates where all sessions will be inserted.
 Within this, any string can be inserted - within the string, the string `{session}` will be replaced by each pretty-printed user session.

 Then run the script, passing the theory file, list of user sessions, and boilerplate code: